 The Humpy is a simple and quick fly to tie.
 There is some dispute as to its original creator but it seems likely to have come from North America.

 Tail: Deer hair, moose or elk.

 Body: Tie in deer hair for body facing backwards.
 Underlay body with thread or floss depending on the insect desired.
 For example dark blue floss for a blowfly.
-Then pull deer hair back over the body and tie down.
+Then pull deer hair back over the body and tie it down.
 Bend the hair back to form the wings.
-You can also separate the wing and tie a figure eight knot to keep them separate.
+You can also separate the wing and tie a figure-eight knot to keep them separate.

 Wings: The same deer hair tips as used for the body.

 Buy this fly or the materials to tie your own at the Flyshop.co.nz Methven, Canterbury.

 “The most common blue blowflies are the native (Calliphora quadrimaculata) and the European.
 Basically indistinguishable from each other they are a plump 8 – 10mm in length and a disgusting but juicy morsel for trout.
 There are always bluebottles about in the backcountry and this is the reason why you should always carry a few counterfeits in your fly box.”
 Paul Corliss.